-- Import of Artifacts: Artifacts imported here will be available enterprise-wide.
+Artifacts imported here will be available enterprise-wide.

-- Custom Metadata: This information is used to identify Artifacts based upon say the platform version and so on.
+This information is used to identify Artifacts based upon say the platform version and so on.
 Define the Key-value pairs and add.
 All Artifacts developed will get this data attached.

 EDN allows management of Artifacts by the Enterprise Admin.
 The Artifacts can be filtered by:

 - Publisher - There are two ways an Artifact is created:

 - The default Artifacts as provided by the System, or

 - Types - As mentioned earlier the different Artifact types include: Project Shell, Prefab, Template Bundle or Themes